App Distribution to Testers

 FAQs

 No. Tester builds are distributed using restricted provisioning and testing channels that prevent public exposure. iOS tester builds rely on ad-hoc provisioning or TestFlight, while Android tester builds use internal or closed testing tracks.
-These builds are not visible in the App Store or Google Play and cannot reach production users unless they are explicitly submitted and approved for public release.
+These builds are not visible in the App Store or Google Play and cannot reach production users unless explicitly submitted and approved for public release.

 Tester builds should remain available only for a limited period to reduce security and access risks.
 Most teams set expiration between 30 and 90 days.
 For example, TestFlight enforces a maximum availability of 90 days per build.
 Shorter expiration periods are often used in fast iteration cycles, and access is typically revoked automatically once testing is complete.